Inflect logo

 Positioning infrastructure in Sisak offers a balance of proximity to the capital and operational independence.

-Proximity To Key Business Districts: Data centers are located to serve the industrial and administrative sectors of Sisak while remaining within 60 kilometers of Zagreb.
-This proximity allows for synchronous data replication and rapid physical access for engineering teams.
+Proximity To Key Business Districts: Data centers are located to serve the industrial and administrative sectors of Sisak while remaining approximately 60 kilometers from Zagreb.
+This distance is ideal for synchronous data replication and provides a geographic buffer for business continuity planning.

-Regional Market Reach: A deployment in Sisak effectively serves the population of Central Croatia and provides a reliable gateway to the broader Balkan region.
+Regional Market Reach: A deployment in Sisak effectively serves the population of Central Croatia and provides a reliable gateway for service delivery to the broader Balkan region.

 Tax Advantage For Data Centers: Croatia maintains a transparent tax environment with a standard corporate framework.
 Investors benefit from a clear regulatory landscape that simplifies long-term financial planning for infrastructure assets.